 Buffett Institute Graduate Scholars

-The Buffett Early Childhood Institute Graduate Scholars program awards 1- and 2-year grants—each worth up to $25,000 annually—to a maximum of four doctoral students every year.
+The Buffett Early Childhood Institute Graduate Scholars program awards 1-year grants—each worth up to $25,000 annually—to a maximum of three doctoral students every year.
 The program is designed to foster the growth of diverse, exceptional graduate students conducting research about young children and their families, with particular attention to children placed at risk as a consequence of poverty and social and environmental circumstances.
 The Buffett Institute Graduate Scholars program is the first financial support program for doctoral students who have reached Ph.D. candidacy at the University of Nebraska that focuses on young children and their development.
 MORE

 Buffett Institute Graduate Assistantships